pisco-de-luz/Pisco-Code/README.md

 # Egg of Columbus

 As can be seen in the graphic below, the working principle of the Pisco Code is practically the same.
-The only difference is that before starting the blinking sequence, the LED is partially on and it is turned off only after the code has all been "displayed".
+The only difference is that before starting the blinking sequence, the LED will be partially on and it is turned off only after the code has all been "displayed".

 ![Video-Code-121-132x132.gif](https://github.com/pisco-de-luz/Pisco-LED-Code/blob/d0bb059eef8c726219ba4b1a40f07471f648127f/graphics/Video-Code-121-132x132.gif)
 <img src="https://github.com/andreviegas/Pisco-LED-Code/blob/2d7ab53852a28b9fdf24be6b03f43a6450f9fef0/graphics/pisco-code-121.png" height="132">